Crazygird/BlookHax/README.md

-I fixed the scripts.
+Credit: @therealgliz

-To use the hacks, copy them.
-Then, in Blooket type `<b>javascript:</b>` in the url then paste it after that.
+I cloned the repo and removed the watermark on the commands.

-When it is pasted just click enter
+<b>To use:</b>